 The Panel should consider adding video recordings as a method to capture discussions at the public meetings and post them for public review in a timely manner.

 Consideration should be given to sending weekly “Panel e-mail updates” to inform internal stakeholders of the status and ongoing activities at the site.
-The periodicity of such updates could be adjusted at the discretion of the Panel or Vice .
+The periodicity of such updates could be adjusted at the discretion of the Panel Chair or Vice Chair.

-The cognizant Region's public affairs office could publish periodic newsletters that are posted on the and made available for distribution at the public meetings.
+The cognizant Region's public affairs office could publish periodic newsletters that are posted on the website and made available for distribution at the public meetings.
 The content of the newsletters should include items like the restart checklist, NRC organizational information and contacts, important milestones, and ADAMS accession numbers for key documents.

 The Communication Team should also work with the Panel on the development of an internal SharePoint site.
 While all official documents will be included in ADAMS, the team may find a central information clearinghouse useful for collaboration.